- Chart

 Goal

-The primary investment goal of the Invesco DB Energy Fund is to provide investors with a return that corresponds to the performance of the DBI Energy Index, which represents broad-based energy futures.
+The primary investment goal of the Invesco DB Energy Fund is to track the performance of the DBI Energy Index.

 Investment Approach and Strategy